 - Instead of dusting, clean your house with a wet rag.
 This gets the pollen out of your house instead of up into the air.
 Bathe your pets regularly.

-If your child has allergies, you should consult with their primary care doctor on a treatment plan.
-But if they are not available, bring your child to Little Spurs Pediatric Urgent Care.
+If you are unsure if your child has allergies or COVID-19, bring them to Little Spurs Pediatric Urgent Care!
+With COVID-19 testing available, our pediatric providers can evaluate your child’s symptoms and come up with a treatment plan.
 With multiple locations in Texas, we are open 7 days a week and see up to the age of 21 years old.

 Alicia Tezel, MD, FAAP Article By: